nagasudhirpulla/taming_python/blog/skills/type_of_variable.md

 # prints True

 k = 5.5
-# check if variable is one specified type
+# check if variable is one of the specified types
 print(isinstance(k, (int, float)))
 # prints True
 ```